92CMDiego/Project_FIFA21/README.md

 - We normalize our numerical features with MinMaxScaler.
 - We do a train-test split with a value of 0.1 for the size of the test data.
 - We fit our linear regression model.
 - We obtain the following metrics.
-R2 score (train): .
-R2 score (test): .
-MAE: .
-MSE: .
-RMSE: .
+R2 score (train): 0.879.
+R2 score (test): 0.868.
+MAE: 1.849.
+MSE: 5.964.
+RMSE: 2.442.

-## 3. Validating the performance of the model wiht a new dataset.
-The next day we are given a new dataset.
-The format of the information is the same but it contains new individuals (new data).
-We use this new data to validate how the model performs.
-We obtain the following metrics.
-R2 score: .
-MAE: .
-MSE: .
-RMSE: .

 ## 4. Improving the model.
 We try different changes in the model.
 Our final model contains the following changes:
 - We don't discard any of the features because of low correlation.
 - We include a new numerical feature: "wage".
 - We obtain the following metrics.
+R2 score: 0.899.
+0.893.
+MAE: 1.695.
+MSE: 4.842.
+RMSE: 2.200.

+## 3. Validating the performance of the model wiht a new dataset.
+The next day we are given a new dataset.
+The format of the information is the same but it contains new individuals (new data).
+We use this new data to validate how the model performs.
-R2 score: .
-MAE: .
-MSE: .
-RMSE: .
+We obtain the following metrics.
+R2 score: 0.898.
+MAE: 1.677.
+MSE: 4.688.
+RMSE: 2.165.

 ##### Links of visited sites.
 - Explanations of the acronyms and abbreviations: (https://gaming.stackexchange.com/questions/167318/what-do-fifa-14-position-acronyms-mean).